stewartbrand91345/societyofmind/Readme.md

+#NOTE: This was forked because the original repo has some errors.
+I hope this will be useful to other readers of Minsky!

 # The Society of Mind (EPUB)

 This is an EPUB version of Marvin Minsky's "The Society of Mind" for e-readers.